makbool/python_practice/README.md

 	to move files from unstaged to staged

+git rm

+	to delete files

 git commit -m "<message>"

-	commit changes to branch in local repository
+	commits staged changes to branch in local repository

 git push